Dukes Meadows Footbridge

 Dukes Meadows Footbridge is a pedestrian bridge beside the River Thames in Chiswick in West London.
-Opened in 2023, it allows the Thames Path on the north bank at Dukes Meadows to follow the river without diversion.
+Opened in 2023, it passes underneath the northern span of Barnes Railway Bridge and allows the Thames Path on the north bank at Dukes Meadows to follow the river without diversion.

 The bridge was designed by Moxon Architects as a "half through" truss structure.
 The footway is of stainless steel and aluminium.
 Planning permission for the design was granted early in 2019.
 CampbellReith were the consulting engineers for the bridge's structural, geotechnical, environmental, and civil engineering, with marine engineering by Marmus, electrical engineering by Slender Winter Partnership, and environmental consultancy by Thomson.
 Construction was by Knights Brown.

 Requirement

 Before the bridge was constructed, people using the Thames Path on the north bank of the River Thames at Dukes Meadows, Chiswick were unable to cross the line of the railway near the river.
 Instead, it diverted some 300 metres northwestwards to the nearest tunnel under the railway embankment.
 It left the river to run parallel to the railway along The Promenade by the railway's eastern side, returning parallel to the railway on Dan Mason Drive by the railway's western side.

 The footbridge connects the Thames Path on either side of the railway, allowing the path to follow the river without diversion, and in the words of the London Borough of Hounslow's report Duke's Meadows Regeneration, "removing a frustrating dog-leg along the scenic walking and cycling route."
 Because Barnes Railway Bridge is a Grade II listed historic structure, it could not be used as a support, so the footbridge was required to have its own independent support structures, with the footway passing below the northern span of the railway bridge.
 The bridge is to be open to pedestrians and to users of wheelchairs, mobility scooters and pushchairs.